FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Abstract

 \section{Abstract}

 Researchers have proposed to use data of human preference feedback to fine-tune text-to-image generative models.
 However, the scalability of human feedback collection has been limited by its reliance on manual annotation.
-Therefore, we develop and test a method to automatically annotate user preferences from their spontaneous facial expression reaction to the generated images.
+Therefore, we develop and test a method to automatically score user preferences from their spontaneous facial expression reaction to the generated images.
 We collect a dataset of Facial Expression Reaction to Generated Images (FERGI) and show that the activations of multiple facial action units (AUs) are highly correlated with user evaluations of the generated images.
-Specifically, AU4 (brow lowerer) is most consistently reflective of negative evaluations of the generated image.
-This can be useful in two ways.
-Firstly, we can automatically annotate user preferences between image pairs with substantial difference in AU4 responses to them with an accuracy significantly outperforming state-of-the-art scoring models.
-Secondly, directly integrating the AU4 responses with the scoring models improves their consistency with human preferences.
-Additionally, the AU4 response best reflects the user's evaluation of the image fidelity, making it complementary to the state-of-the-art scoring models, which are generally better at reflecting image-text alignment.
-Finally, this method of automatic annotation with facial expression analysis can be potentially generalized to other generation tasks.
+We develop an FAU-Net (Facial Action Units Neural Network), which receives inputs from an AU estimation model, to automatically score user preferences for text-to-image generation based on their facial expression reactions, which is complementary to the pre-trained scoring models based on the input text prompts and generated images.
+Integrating our FAU-Net valence score with the pre-trained scoring models improves their consistency with human preferences.
+This method of automatic annotation with facial expression analysis can be potentially generalized to other generation tasks.
 The code is available at https://github.com/ShuangquanFeng/FERGI, and the dataset is also available at the same link for research purposes.